hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-If the `playAgain` bool is false, then we break out of the while loop surrounding the entire program.
-Else we go back to the start of the while loop around the program.
+- If the `playAgain` bool is false, we break out of the while loop surrounding the entire program.
+- Else we go back to the start of the while loop around the program.
+This will start another game.

 ## Final Code
 You are done!
 B) "You are all now incredibly funny people." -Master of funny himself.

+Happy Hacking!

 <details>